 Introduction to Predictive Analytics

+The following article provides an outline for What is Predictive Analytics?
 The predictive analysis includes different statistical techniques such as data mining, predictive modeling, and machine learning.
 All these techniques interpret historical and present situations so that future analyses can be made about the data.
 This creates predictions about the data for future or other unknown events.
 Using historical data, mathematical trends can be made to understand data.
 Some of the examples include health, retail, weather, insurance, and risk assessment.
 This analysis makes useful information from the data and helps the business grow.

 Understanding Predictive Analytics

-Let us take an example of a certain organization that wants to know what will be its profit after a few years in the business given the current trends in sales, the customer base in different locations, etc. Predictive analytics will use the variables given and using techniques such as data mining, artificial intelligence would predict the future profit or any other factor that the organization is interested in.
+Let us take an example of a certain organization that wants to know what it will be its profit after a few years in the business given the current trends in sales, the customer base in different locations, etc. Predictive analytics will use the variables given and using techniques such as data mining, artificial intelligence would predict the future profit or any other factor that the organization is interested in.

-How does this make working so easy?
+How does this Make Working so Easy?

 What can you do with Predictive Analytics?

-It provides the easy use of the tools used for analysis as they are easily accessible by the business analysts.
+It provides the easy use of the tools used for analysis as they are easily accessible by business analysts.
 It provides a different approach other than data mining, by providing faster analysis, gives more importance to prediction rather than the description of data.
 It transforms the raw data to provide more information and insights.

 Working with Predictive Analytics